Does this ADHD chaos sound like you?

 • Money struggles – credit issues, impulse purchases, or higher debt

-• Messy spaces – cluttered counters, piles of paper, or overflowing laundry baskets
+• Messy spaces – cluttered counters, piles of paper, overflowing laundry baskets or a “floor-drobe”

 • Dozens of new hobbies – buying all the gear, losing interest, and chasing the next exciting thing